Maikxx/real-time-web-1819/README.md

 This platform makes it possible for groups of friends to participate in a game of crypto betting.

+This basically means that users sign up to the platform, join a group and set a bet for if value of the crypto currency of the group goes up in value (euros) or down in value.

+When you have joined a group, you will also need to put a hypothetical amount of money (between 1 and 50 euro) in for you to see in real-time what you could have won or lost doing that bet.

+Alternatively, users can also create their own new group with one of the top 50 cryptocurrencies at that moment.
+Doing this would enter you in the same flow as stated above.

 ### Application flow

 1. **Login / Sign up**